Welcome to Exarchia

 in architecture the neighborhood has its share of neoclassical and art-deco buildings but the jewel of the crown is the big blue building on the west side of the square, one of the very first apartment buildings in Athens.

 If you continue uphill from the square on Thimistokleous street, the apartment buildings give way to houses as you climb Strefi Hill, finally giving way to a park and pine trees after a few turns.
-The neighborhood has a few small cafes, restaurants and some interesting little shops in
+The neighborhood has a few small cafes, restaurants and some interesting little

 something of a village setting.
 There are fewer cars, well not including the parked ones, but the streets are quieter than below.
 If instead you zig-zag your way towards Kolonaki as you get closer to the University of Athens you will find more bookstores, big and small, some very specialized and most if not all with at least a few in English, if they don't have an entire section.
 Pirinos Kosmos on the corner of Solomos and Ippokratos is an esoteric-spiritual-new-age-occult bookshop with an upstairs